souravChandKobi/BudgetBook/README.md

 # Budget Book

-So, Story Time, I spent around ₹6000 in a week, and I had no idea where it went.
-So I decided to track my budget from now on, BUT turns out it's a hassle using the 'Notes App', and other apps, as they are not "automatic" enough.
+So, Story Time, I spent around ₹9000 in a week, and I had no idea where it went.
+So I decided "I'm going to track my budget from now on", BUT turns out it's a hassle using the 'Notes App', and other budget management apps are not "automatic" enough.
 So here comes the idea:

 An Android app for budget management that works with Google Pay.